Media, entertainment & sports

 8. Protection of Data During Transfer and Storage

-Securing data during transfer and storage is crucial to prevent sensitive information from being exposed to unauthorized parties.
-This applies to both digital content and customer and business data.
+Securing data while in transit and at rest is vital to prevent exposure, loss, or corruption.
+This applies to digital content, customer records, and business data.

 9. Security of Mobile Apps and Digital Services